Upper Deck Member

 __________________________________"The Hughes Turnaround-1971"_____________________________

 The turnaround was beginning!
 Loses were down form 1969's $20 million to $11 million for 1970.
+Losses for 1971 would continue to drop, to $4.5 million.
 Hughes Air West would spend 1971 with several CAB applications for removing some of the multi-stop sectors which helped improve the airline's on-time performances.
 In early 1971, Hughes Air West would gain CAB approval for several routes; Guadalajara & San Jose del Cabo and Calgary, Alberta approved.
 In April, the airline moved from WCA's base at Boeing Field to Seattle-Tacoma International Airport.

 In 1971, Hughes Air West began a concerted effort to improve Cargo operations to a point where the airline was providing cargo service "to more airlines in the West than any other airline"!